 - Drive for Excellence: Consistently meets performance expectations, ensures that accurate, objective, and timely measures of quality are made and used.

 - Innovation Management: Identifies key trends, opportunities, and organizational capabilities that would bring competitive advantage to the organization.
-Sees trends before others and integrates concepts uniquely.
+Sees trends before others and integrates concepts in a unique way.

 Supervisory or Managerial Responsibility

 - Be available to work as scheduled and report to work on time.

 - Be willing to accept supervision and work well with others.

 - Be well groomed, appropriately for your role and wear ID Badge visibly.

 - Be in compliance with all departmental and institutional policies, the Employee Handbook, Code of Conduct and completes NetLearning by due date annually.

 - Fosters an inclusive workplace where diversity and individual differences are valued and leveraged to achieve the vision and mission of the institution.

 - Adheres to safe working practices and at all times follows all institutional and departmental safety policies and procedures.